mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 And then the Zen Master ...
 He’s put the picture here, and then asks the monks, “You cannot say this is picture; you cannot say this is not picture.
 Don’t use your words; say something!”
 And he’ll pick up somebody, and then shaking him like, “Say something!”

 Can you say so?
 This is [the] Zen world.
-This is Rinzai; Rinzai always attacks somebody, and "no words".
+This is Rinzai; Rinzai always attacks somebody, and [says] "no words".
 If you realize the truth, then nothing to say.
 But Rinzai doesn’t want you to stay [there].
 So immediately, you have to say something.

 ##### 59:53

 But Soto Zen is a little different.
-We know pretty well you have to say something; say something, shake him, “Say something, say something!”
-Even though you say something, it doesn’t connect; it has nothing to do with your daily living. *[he laughs]* [Your] daily living is very stinky, even though, “I pass the koan.”
+We know pretty well, "You have to say something here, say something," shaking [him], “Say something, say something!” – Even though you say something, it doesn’t connect; it has nothing to do with your daily living. *[he laughs]* [Your] daily living is very stinky, even though, “I pass the koan.”

-So demonstrating, kicking out the picture, break it.
+So demonstrate, kicking out the picture, break it.
 And then the Zen Master says, “You pass the koan.”
 Then, you will be given a [certificate?], which is called [kenshō?].
 You passed one koan.
 Well of course, it’s very nice, it’s very nice.
 We know this pretty well; Dogen-zenji knows [it] pretty well.
 But it has nothing to do with this man who is right in the middle of reality!
 Nothing!

-Even though I pass the koan, kicking out the pictures, and then showing my truth.
-Seems one of the Zen masters... *[unintelligible]* “I am completely enlightened, then.”
+Even though I pass the koan, kicking out the pictures, and then showing my truth. *[unintelligible]* one of the Zen masters *[unintelligible]* “I am completely enlightened, then.”
 Maybe so, but reality doesn’t agree with you.
 Still Katagiri is Katagiri.
 So in a sense, Katagiri is a person who passed the examination of a koan.
 But reality doesn’t agree with this.
 Katagiri is still Katagiri.

 So, again, you have to keep silent.
 Then, just do it.
 “Just do it” is also expression in words, even though you cannot say anything.
 Then Dogen says, “This silence not really silence; silence is one of the expressions in the world.”